The Glossary – Mindfulness and Meditation Terminology

 Replication Crisis – The social sciences and medicine have been dogged by problems replicating (repeating) the results of scientific studies over the last twenty years.
 Without replication, scientific claims remain limited and preliminary at best.
 Unfortunately, the science of meditation has also suffered from many one-off unreplicated papers.

 Resilience – The umbrella term resilience often describes the extent to which we are protected from declining mental health.
 However, it is relatively imprecise because each of us has different degrees of vulnerability to various mental health conditions.
 The notion that meditation is a panacea persists, even though most meditation and mindfulness research focuses on a limited number of cognitive traits and states.
-So it’s perhaps important to talk about resilience concerning specific mental health challenges.
+So, it’s perhaps important to discuss resilience concerning specific mental health challenges.

 School-based mindfulness training (SBMT) – An intervention developed for use in a school context.
-Despite positive initial studies, more systematic investigations have struggled to run into difficulties.
+Despite positive initial studies, more systematic investigations have encountered difficulties.

 Self-compassion – Although frequently linked to compassion in meditation research, self-compassion represents different psychological constructs and behaviours.
 Despite a significant amount of research in this field, several uncertainties exist, including the relationship between the concepts of self-compassion and neuroticism.3